iamronaldlaban/Audio_Restoration_2022/README.md

 **Results**

 1. For the median filter, different lengths were explored to test the effectiveness of the restoration.
-In particular, XXXX were tested and XXX was observed to deliver the lowest MSE, as shown in the figure below.
+In particular, XXXX were tested and XXX was observed to deliver the lowest MSE, as shown in the figure below. in

 <img src="MedianFilter_MSEvsLength.png" width="350">